exdsgift/IPC-MideastAnalytics/README.md

 In the project directory, you can run:

 - `streamlit_file.py` ->
-  The project is built using `streamlit run` so this command Runs the app in Development mode.
+  The project is built using `streamlit run` so this command Runs the presentation in local mode.
 Open [http://localhost:8501](http://localhost:8501) to view it in the browser.
-You also need to run the server file as well to completely run the app.
 The page will reload if you make edits.
   You will also see any lint errors in the console.

 - `modeling.ipynb` ->